New Heuristics for the Operation of an Ambulance Fleet under Uncertainty: Greedy heuristics

-In this section, we describe a variant GHP2 of heuristic GHP1 from the previous section.
-We then describe variant GHCAP2 of GHP2.
-Each time a decision has to be taken, in GHP2, we compute for every call $i$ in queue for which no ambulance has been sent yet and for each ambulance $j$, the immediate cost of allocating call $i$ to ambulance $j$ (immediately after ambulance $j$ finishes rides already forecast for that ambulance at the current time currentTime) where the immediate allocation cost is given by \eqref{costalloc}.
+In this section, we describe a variant GHP2 of GHP1.
+Whereas GHP1 orders the emergencies~$i$ in the queue in decreasing order of the penalized time ${\tt penalization}(\mbox{currentTime} - t_{c}(i), \mbox{Type}_{c}(i))$ that has elapsed since the call arrived, GHP2 orders the emergencies in the queue in decreasing order of the minimum allocation cost~\eqref{costalloc0} over all ambulances, given the current status of all ambulances. \if{ Each time a decision has to be taken, in GHP2, we compute for every call $i$ in queue for which no ambulance has been sent yet and for each ambulance $j$, the immediate cost of allocating call $i$ to ambulance $j$ (immediately after ambulance $j$ finishes rides already forecast for that ambulance at the current time currentTime) where the immediate allocation cost is given by \eqref{costalloc}.
 We then consider a call with the worst (largest) value of the allocation cost.
 We then have two possibilities: (a) a {\em{best}} ambulance (we call a best ambulance an ambulance achieving the smallest value of the allocation cost, i.e., minimizing the immediate allocation cost given previous allocations) for that call is available or (b) none of the best ambulances for that call are available.
 In case (b), we put the call in a new queue, denoted by queueAux as in GHP1, of calls to which an ambulance will be allocated after the current time currentTime.
 In case (a), we allocate a best ambulance to this call updating state variables and ambulance rides correspondingly.
 Moreover, if several ambulances achieve the same allocation cost, we choose among them an ambulance as basic as possible.
 We now provide the detailed computations for that heuristic.

 Same as for GHP1, we denote by queue the variable storing the indexes of the calls for which no ambulance has been allocated so far and by queueSize the size of this queue.
-We also use variables eventCall, currentTime, indexCall, and callsAttended which have the same meaning as in GHP1.
+We also use variables eventCall, currentTime, indexCall, and callsAttended which have the same meaning as in GHP1. }\fi

-As long as there are decisions to take, and each time there is a decision to take (when an ambulance finishes service or when a call arrives), GHP2 goes through the following four steps.